Spain to trigger direct rule over Catalan independence bid

 Puigdemont also demanded Spain end its "repression" of Catalan separatist leaders, in a letter sent shortly before a Madrid-imposed deadline for the region to drop its independence bid.
 Two leaders of the Catalan independence movement were taken into custody on suspicion of sedition earlier this week.

+Puigdemont had already failed to meet an earlier deadline to clarify whether his administration had officially declared independence from Spain.

-"Despite all our efforts and our will for dialogue, the fact that your only answer is canceling our autonomy indicates that that you do not understand the problem and do not wish to talk," Puigdemont wrote.
+"Despite all our efforts and our will for dialogue, the fact that your only answer is canceling our autonomy indicates that that you do not understand the problem and do not wish to talk," Puigdemont wrote Thursday.

-If Madrid "insists in avoiding dialogue and continuing with oppressive measures." the Catalan parliament reserved the right to formalize the a declaration of independence that was suspended on October 10, he said.
+If Madrid "persists in blocking dialogue and the repression continues," the Catalan parliament reserved the right to formalize a declaration of independence that was suspended on October 10, he said.

 At that session, Puigdemont said that Catalonia had "earned the right" to become an independent republic in its October 1 independence referendum, which was banned by Spain's Constitutional Court.
 But he suspended the effects of the declaration to allow for talks.